DONATE

 Will I need special preparations or instructions for any of the tests?

 For most of the tests, you will not need special preparations.
 However for some tests, fasting is recommended.
-A 12-hour fast is recommended for the Blood Chemistry, Lipid Panel, Women’s Health Panel, Men’s Health Panel, and Glucose testing, to obtain the most accurate results.
+A 12-hour fast is recommended for the Blood Chemistry, Lipid Panel, Women’s Health Panel, Men’s Health Panel, to obtain the most accurate results.
 If you have questions about what fasting involves, call the Laboratory at (701) 444-8610.
-Diabetics should not fast.

 How will I receive my results?

-If you participate in DALT, your results will be mailed to you within four days of specimen collection.
-Any abnormal results will be flagged by: L – for low, H – for high, LC – for low critical, or HC – for high critical.
+If you participate in DALT, your test results can be accessed through MyChart.
+Any abnormal results will be flagged by L – for Low and H – for High.
 It is recommended that you consult your physician or medical provider to discuss these results.
 Any medical follow-up appointments needed in response to the DALT results will need to be scheduled by you with your medical provider.
-If you do not currently have a medical provider, you are welcome to visit www.McKenzie Health.com and click on the Health Services menu for a list of local medical providers and their contact phone numbers.
+If you do not currently have a medical provider, you are welcome to visit mckenziehealth.com and click on the Health Services menu for a list of local medical providers and their contact phone numbers.

 What if testing yields critical results that are potentially dangerous or require immediate attention?